Saeed-ul Haq Dogar

 In 1997, he was elected for Member of Provincial Assembly by a wide margin.
-He defeated incumbent Rai Ejaz Ahmad Khan who was MPA from this constituency and Minister of Forests from 1993 to 1996 and brother of Rai Saeed Ahmad Khan who was Advisor to the Chief Minister.
+He defeated incumbent Rai Ejaz Ahmad Khan who was MPA from this constituency and Minister of Forests from 1993 to 1996, and the brother of Rai Saeed Ahmad Khan who was Advisor to the Chief Minister.

 Personal life

 He was born in Safdarabad, West-Pakistan on December 4, 1946, a year before the nation's founding.
 He came from a religious family.
 He attended Govt.
-High School at Safdarabad.
-He then enrolled in Civil Lines College, Lahore.
+High School at Safdarabad,and he later enrolled in Civil Lines College, Lahore.
 He obtained his BA degree from Government College, Sheikhupura and studied law privately.

 His murdered brother was ex-MPA Safdar ul Haq Dogar and his uncle was ex-MPA Sardar Abdul Rasheed Dogar.
-He died on November 10, 2005 in Lahore.
+He died on November 10, 2005, in Lahore.

 Saeed ul Haq Dogar died in November 2006.

 Career

 He worked in Lahore secretariat (Law Department) until 1990.

 When Safdar was murdered, Saeed ul Haq was working in the Punjab Government Secretariat.
-Safdar's murder led Saeed to enter politics to serve poor people.
-He was elected as n the 1997 Elections as an independent candidate and later joined Pakistan Muslim League (N).
+Safdar's murder led Saeed to enter politics to serve the poor people.
+He was elected in the 1997 Elections as an independent candidate and later joined Pakistan Muslim League (N).